 Since he’s a lover of all-things-curry, I might be able to sway him with my 5-Ingredient Asparagus with Curry Sauce.
 If that doesn’t do the trick, I call in the big guns…my favorite rice noodle recipe.

 WHAT YOU NEED FOR THIS CRUSTLESS ASPARAGUS QUICHE RECIPE:

-- Feta cheese: Just a couple of tablespoons are all you need for that distinctive tangy feta flavor.
+- FETA CHEESE: Just a couple of tablespoons are all you need for that distinctive tangy feta flavor.
 If you aren’t a fan of feta, try soft goat cheese (chevre), Cheddar cheese or Gruyere cheese.

-- DRAIN & COOL: Once the asparagus is tender, drain it and the cooking water in a colander (affiliate link) and immediately rinse with very cold water.
+- DRAIN & COOL: Once the asparagus is tender, drain it and the cooking water in a colander and immediately rinse with very cold water.
 Alternatively, plunge the asparagus into a bowl ice water to stop it from cooking further.

-Whisk the eggs vigorously with the cottage cheese to break up any big lumps.
+- PREP THE EGG MIXTURE: Whisk the eggs vigorously with the cottage cheese to break up any big lumps.
 It’s okay if there are still some small lumps left in the mixture.
 Season with thyme, salt and pepper.

 What to serve with quiche:

 Fresh fruit and toast work well as breakfast accompaniments.
 My family will never turn down a fruit salad!